rainbowdashlabs/sql-java/docs/03/query_planer/postgres.md

          WHERE f.player_1 = 2 OR f.player_2 = 2;
 ```

-This might look a bit messy, but its actally quite easy to understand:
+This might look a bit messy, but its actually quite easy to understand:

 ```
 Hash Right Join  (cost=74.06..123.89 rows=734 width=72)